Sessions vs Visits

 Example

-Sessions are automatically calculated by your analytics platform based on user activity patterns.
-For instance, if a small-scale online furniture retailer experiences 5,000 sessions during their end-of-year sale week and 4,500 sessions the following week, their total Sessions count for the two-week period would be 9,500.
-This means 9,500 distinct visits occurred to their website, regardless of whether some users visited multiple times or if multiple users visited once each.
+Sessions are counted automatically by your analytics platform based on user activity.
+If an online furniture retailer records 5,000 sessions during a sale week and 4,500 sessions the following week, their two-week total is 9,500 sessions.
+That means 9,500 distinct visits occurred, regardless of whether some users visited multiple times or many users visited once each.

 Published and updated dates